Community support

 How can we support your community?

-We can support your community by working with your community members and leaders to build skills and knowledge so they can support their own people.
+We can support you by working with your community members and leaders to build skills and knowledge so they can support their own people.

-We can raise awareness in the community on a whole range of topics via our community education sessions such as WIRE support and services, financial abuse, family violence awareness, respect conversation about money, and separation and property settlement seminar.
+We can raise awareness in the community on a whole range of topics via our community education sessions such as WIRE support and services, financial abuse, family violence awareness, respectful conversations about money, and separation and property settlement seminars.

 To discuss support and future collaboration for your community, contact contact us via support@wire.org.au.